-Item Description

-1 Date Date of the error detection

-2 Time Time of the error detection

-3 Level Major Alarm (MJ ALM): Errors that affect the whole system operation, or result in system failure Minor Alarm (MN ALM): Errors that affect certain part of system operation

-4 Error Code Three-digit error code

-Item Description

-5 Sub Code Five-digit sub code (1XXYY)

-1: Cabinet number

-XX: Slot number (00 to 06, 08 to 11)

-00: MPR; 01: Hybrid Ports; 02 to 06, 08 to 11: Slots for optional service cards

-YY: Physical port number (01 to 16)

-For optional service cards that are installed in Slots 08 to 11, sub slot number + port number will be displayed.

-Sub slot 1: 11 to 14

-Note

-When there is no parameter for slot and physical port number, XX and YY will be displayed as "00".
-Example: Sub code for MPR = 10000

-6 Error Message Error description
+Item Description 1 Date The date of the error detection.
+2 Time The time of the error detection.
+3 Level Minor (MN ALM) Displays minor errors, which affect only a certain part of system operation.
+Major (MJ ALM) Displays major errors, which affect operation of the whole system, or result in system failure.
+4 Error Code The 3-digit error code assigned by the PBX.

+Item Description 5 Sub Code The 5-digit sub code of the relevant hardware (1XXYY).
+1: Cabinet number XX: Slot number 00 to 06, 08 to 11 (00: MPR card slot; 01: Hybrid ports; 02 to 06, 08 to 11: Slots for optional service cards) YY: Physical port number For optional service cards: Physical port number (01 to 16) will be displayed.
+For optional service cards that are installed in Slots 08 to 11: Sub slot number 1 + port number (1 to 4) will be displayed as follows: Sub slot 1: 11 to 14 Note When there are no parameters for the slot and physical port numbers, XX and YY will be displayed as "00".
+Example: Sub code for MPR card = 10000 6 Error Message A description of the error.
+7 Log Information Displays probable causes of the errors and their solutions.